 Working with a partner and using phased implementation leads to optimal setup and performance for the SMS firewall, and for better overall project outcomes.

-SMS technology includes different ways of delivering messages into a mobile network and the focus of an SMS firewall deployment — how the firewall is integrated into a network — depends on the mobile operator’s particular traffic and monetization needs.
+SMS firewall solutions include different ways of delivering messages into a mobile network, and the focus of the SMS firewall deployment – i.e. how the firewall is integrated into a network – depends on the mobile operator’s particular traffic and monetization needs.
 The deployment point depends on the operator’s primary incoming SMS traffic source.
 Each source has its own specific requirements:

 - Local/national signaling or SMS exchange (signaling or SMPP) Generally this traffic is more regulated and less likely to cause inconveniences for the operator, but some operators may still require a firewall here.